xhinker/azdsdr/README.md

 * Kusto
 * Azure Blob Storage
 * Dremio
-* Microsoft Cosmos (Not CosmosDD, the Microsoft Cosmos using Scope, now AKA Azure Data Lake)
+* Microsoft Cosmos (Not Azure Cosmos DB, the Microsoft Cosmos using Scope, now AKA Azure Data Lake)

 May cover in the future: